-

 Prior to OCOM Memo No. 04-2026, other similar memorandums have also been issued prohibiting the entry of haoshiaos and ensuring that only individuals with official business and transactions are allowed entry to any BOC offices.

-Relatedly, BOC earlier also prohibited the use of “customs representatives” in identification cards of customs brokers and their representatives to avoid confusion and misinterpretation with official employees of the bureau.
+Relatedly, BOC also earlier prohibited the use of “customs representatives” in identification cards of customs brokers and their representatives to avoid confusion and misinterpretation with official employees of the bureau.

 READ: PCCBI backs ban on ‘customs rep’ tag, suggests steps to protect licensed brokers